To the Members of

 Report on the other Legal and regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 We give in the Annexure A' statement on the mattersspecified in paragraph 3& 4 of the order.
+1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 We give in the Annexure A on the matters specified in paragraph 3& 4 of the order.

 On the basis of such checks as we considered appropriate and according to theinformation and explanation given to us during the course of our audit we report that: